Configuration

 crf

-An integer that defines the Constant Rate Factor (CRF) for quality and rate control in videos.
-0 would encode very slowly to lossless quality, while 63 would encode very fast to the worst quality.
+An integer that defines the Constant Rate Factor (CRF) for quality and rate control.
+0 encodes very slowly to lossless quality; 63 encodes very fast to the worst quality.
 A sane range for VP8 is between 4 and 63.

 Defaults to 10.